 As a part of their final year project UTS fashion students are required to make 5 garments.
 This includes making their own materials and textiles for the garments and then showcasing them on a runway.

 All textiles were scanned as well as the garment itself.
-The fashion garment was placed on a mannequin and then 300 photographs were taken from different angles around the garment.
+The fashion garment was placed on a mannequin.
+300 photographs were then taken from different angles around the garment.

 The 3D model was obtained by using Photoscan by Agisoft, which was fairly new in 2014.
 These days there are many ways to obtain a 3D model from a sequence of images.